Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 pretty cheap, and leave them with enough change to buy some decent hand and foot armor for when they need to fight unarmed.

-Yes, that does mean that in a funny enough campaign you might be able to spot a martial artist by their tattered robes and immaculately maintained heavy boots and gauntlets.
+Yes, that does mean that in a humorous campaign you might be able to spot a martial artist by their tattered robes and immaculately maintained heavy boots and gauntlets.